taveras/taveras.github.io/resume.md

 ---

 ## Education

 ### Broward College, Fort Lauderdale, FL - _2006-2008_
-Major: _Computer Science_
+- Majored in _Computer Science_
 - Relevant coursework: _Computer Programming, Computer Networking_
-- Tutored peers in _Computer Science_ and _Networking_ as a member of the campus Computer Club.
+- Tutored peers in writing _Java_ code and _Networking_ as a member of the campus Computer Club.

 ### Dillard High School, Fort Lauderdale, FL - _2002-2006_

-- Earned Diploma of Emerging Computer Technology
+- Earned Diploma of _Emerging Computer Technology_
 - Relevant coursework: _Computer Programming, Computer Networking, Multimedia, AP Computer Science_
 - Organized an annual Lego Robotics competition for middle school students.

-#### Robotics Club - _2003-2006_
-**Software Team Leader**
+- **Software Team Leader, Robotics Club**

 	- Programmed the club's annual robot in _C_ and _PBASIC._
-- Managed small group of programmers and collaborated with the mechanical and electrical teams to complete projected goals.
+	- Managed a small group of programmers, and collaborated with the mechanical and electrical teams to design autonomous mode behavior.
 	- Created technical documentation and flowcharts for code and autonomous mode strategy.

-#### Multimedia Club - _2004-2006_
-**Web Director**
+- **Web Director, Multimedia Club**

 	- Maintained small-scale web projects, written in _PHP,_ and _JavaScript_, standards-compliant _HTML,_ and _CSS._
-- Managed small team of web developers and graphic designers in a variety of projects.
+	- Managed a small team of web developers and graphic designers in a variety of projects.

-#### Programming Club - _2003-2006_
-**Founder & Director**
+-  **Founder & Director, Programming Club**

-- Mentored and facilitated training for students needing to establish a foundation for learning software development.
+	- Mentored and facilitated workshops for students to learn Java and object-oriented programming.
 	- Created varying difficulty practice challenges for annual programming competitions.